fanai-inc/redux-request-middleware/README.md

 ## Overview

 Any action that is dispatched using the middleware's provided Symbol for a request will be picked up by the middleware.
-All other action types are ignored by the middleware and will not affect existing actions.
+All other action types are ignored by the middleware and will not affect any existing actions that your application currently dispatches.

 The required action type can be imported via:

 ```javascript
 import { symbols } from "@fanai/redux-request-middleware";
 const { REQUEST } = symbols;
 ```